20 Tavistock Square

 Professor Veronica Bamber, Director, Centre for Academic Practice, Queen Margaret University

-Hear five presentations from five of the 67 universities who have been part of the HEFCE innovation fund.
-Five speakers will have five minutes to share the key learnings of their project.
-Introduced by a member of the team at HEFCE.
-Followed by opportunity for questions from the audience.
+Hear presentations from five of the 67 projects HEFCE is supporting to develop experimental innovations in learning and teaching for either undergraduate or postgraduate taught provision.
+Five speakers will have five minutes to share the benefits of engaging students in designing, delivering and evaluating innovation.
+Introduced by Linda Allebon, Policy Adviser, HEFCE.
+Followed by opportunity for questions from the audience

 Professor Susan Rigby, Vice-Chancellor, Bath Spa University